TVATDCI/TVATDCI/README.md

 location: Nürnberg, Germany
 description:
   [
-    "I am a certificate full-stack (MERN) Web Developer with a critical thinking mindset, passionate about solving problems in various aspects of life, design, and code development.", ]
+    "I am a certificate full-stack (MERN) Web Developer with a critical thinking mindset", "passionate about solving problems in various aspects of life", "design, and code development.",
-Interests:
+  ]
+interests:
   [
+    "I am constantly learning, practicing, and seeking opportunities to grow.", ]
+  points:
+  [
-    "I am constantly learning, practicing, and seeking opportunities to grow.", "I am looking for a role that leverages my skill set and allows me to collaborate with a team of motivated and innovative developers.", "My goal is to build meaningful products that make a difference.", ]
+    "My point is to find a role that leverages my skill set", "and allows me to collaborate with a team of motivated, "and innovative developers.",
+  ]
+  goal:
+  [
+    "My goal is to build meaningful products that make a difference.", ]
 ```